Code-Institute-Submissions/cumbrian-kayaking/README3.md

  2. An eyecatching  **jumbotron** section with large text and sub heading and a central CTA  button for the viewer to sign up for the holiday brochure -- this is the first thing the viewer sees

-A **hero image** represents the experience for users and  calls their attention immediately to the  detailed holiday information they can easily access
+ 3. A **hero image** represents the experience for users and  calls their attention immediately to the  detailed holiday information they can easily access

-A **modal** that opens to a simple form  -- this allows the user to get what they want in a matter of a few minutes without having to go any further.
+ 4. A **modal** that opens to a simple email request form .
+The central position  allows the user to get what they want in a matter of a few minutes without having to go any further.
 A **Features** section -- summarising activities available , accommodation and food options

 A **Team Member**  section-- highlighting the experience and qualifications  of the team including their safety qualifications